Aracho1/cv/README.md

 ## Ara Cho
 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Qualifications](#qualifications) | [Hobbies and Interests](#hobbies-and-interests) | [LinkedIn](http://www.linkedin.com/in/aracho1) | [Blog](tbc)

-I am a highly-motivated **Full Stack Developer**, looking for an opportunity to work on innovative products / services with a strong tech team where I can learn and grow.
+I am a **Full Stack Developer**, looking for an opportunity to work on innovative products / services with a strong tech team where I can learn and grow.
 I am currently completing an intensive 12-week coding bootcamp with Makers Academy.

 I am a quick learner who can bring a logical and creative perspective to problem-solving, which were trained during my time as a Business Analyst working on large complex projects at a major global bank.
 I am an excellent communicator who thrives on team work thanks to my open and proactive personality.